followcrom/followcrom/README.md

           </td>
     <td style="background-color:#444; border-radius:10px; padding:10px; border:1px solid #FFF;">
       <h2 style="color:#FFF;">Word of the Week</h2>
       🔗 AUtomated script that selects the 'Word of the Week' and emails ot to a maiig list.
-Visit the <a href="https://followcrom.com" style="text-decoration:underline; color:#0FF;">followCrom website</a> to see all the projects I've been working on and get in touch.<br>
+Visit the <a href="https://followcrom.com" style="text-decoration:underline; color:#0FF;">followCrom website</a> to see all the projects I've been working on and get in touch.<br><br>
       <span style="color:#FFF;">&#x1F4E6;</span> Get the code <a href="https://followcrom.com" style="text-decoration:underline; color:#0FF;">from the repo</a>.
     </td>
   </tr>